rizasal/rizasal.github.io/content/posts/2022-05-19-pattern-match/index.md

 ## Cleaner flows with Pattern Matching

 Here is an example for the merge function in Merge Sort, which merges two already sorted arrays.
-Note how the pattern match in the function arguments combined with the `|`  operator improves readabliity.
+Note how the pattern match in the function arguments combined with the `|`  operator improves readability.

 ```elixir
 def merge([], list_b), do: list_b